-The answer to that question has just been provided by United States Supreme Court in Universal Health Services v.
+The answer to that question has just been provided by U.S. Supreme Court in Universal Health Services v.
 Escobar.
 In doing so, the Court has, on the one hand, increased exposure of health care providers to penalties, but on the other hand, given health care providers at least one small escape hatch through which they can potentially avoid penalties.

 A. The Facts

 In Universal Health Services v.
 Escobar, a teenage Massachusetts Medicaid beneficiary received counseling services from Arbour Counseling Services, a subsidiary of Universal Health Services.
 Unfortunately, the teenager suffered an adverse reaction to medication prescribed to her, and she eventually died.

 After the teenager’s death, it was discovered that many of the Arbour non-physician practitioners were not properly licensed, and many were improperly providing medications and counseling services without supervision.

 The question before the Court was whether Universal was “impliedly” confirming compliance with certain legal requirements, such as the practitioners for whom reimbursement was sought were properly licensed, when Universal submitted its bill for payment.
 In other words, has such a provider made a misrepresentation to the federal government when it turns out that the practitioners involved were not properly licensed?

 The U.S. Supreme Court unanimously held that a health care provider can be liable under the False Claims Act, and can, therefore, be subject to treble damages, for violating material statutory, regulatory, or contractual requirements, even when the federal government does not expressly label such requirements as conditions of payment.